 Stay safe, stay healthy, and practice social distancing.
-We are all in this together, and we are taking all steps necessary to support your academic goals and progress during these challenging times.
+We are all in this together — all of us — and we are taking all steps necessary to support your academic goals and progress during these challenging times.

 Again, thank you for your patience and understanding.

 Please visit the university's Resources for Virtual Learning, Teaching, and Working page for updated information on internet access and Wi-Fi, laptop checkout, Zoom training and tutorials, housing, counseling, basic needs, parking refunds, free software downloads and training, tech support, financial aid, information for student assistants, and more.

 Students who need approvals from instructors, department chairs, and/or the CNS Office of the Dean for enrollment-related requests can submit their requests through the Office of the Registrar's new Permissions Requests online feature that is available through your Student Center in myCoyote.
 These requests include the following: